very-cool-name/blog-from-scratch/README.md

 # Intro
+Please don't ask me why, but I decided to write an `std::variant` from scratch.
+It turned out to be much deeper rabbit hole, encompassing a lot of core C++ features:
+1. `const` correctness
+2. Exception safety
+3. Placement new
+4. Variadic templates
+5. Combining templates in run time and compile time

-Once I decided to write a standard-like variant from scratch.
-It turned out to be much deeper rabbit hole, than I expected.
-And I had to look into variant implementation for clues **WHICH is not a pleasant experience**.
-So I decided to write follow up in case someone wants to try this and will also need help.
+When in trouble I had to look into variant implementations and that was not easy.
+I decided to write follow up in case someone else wants to try and needs clues.
-I'd advise you to get familiar with variadic templates **!!!Link** if you are not, because variant uses them, and text has a bit brief explanation.
+I'd advise you to get familiar with variadic templates **TODO Link** if you are not, because variant uses them, and text has a bit brief explanation.
-I think the best way to work with this text is to start building variant yourself.
+I think the best way to work with this text is to start building `std::variant` yourself.
 And look for answers here in case of trouble.
 That's why text is structured to tackle one function of variant at time.
-And every block ends with plan on what we'll build next, so reader may stop and try this.
+And every block ends with plan on what we'll build next, so you may stop and try before seeing my solution.
+If you are familiar with what `std::variant` is you may jump straight to the part [Building our own Variant](building-our-own-variant).
+But in case you are not - what is `std::variant`?

 # What is variant?

 ## Union
 You've probably heard about `union` in C and C++.
 If you've not - `union` is a way to reuse same storage for different types.
-It holds several types on stack and is only as large as the maximum of said types.
-Here is the example.
+It holds several types on stack.
+The size of stack space used is only as large as the maximum of said types.

 ```cpp
 union S